Churchill, Winston Spencer (1874-1965)

 Churchill was an excellent writer and superb orator whose greatest contribution was sustaining British resistance in the difficult year between the spring of 1940 and the spring of 1941.
 His military leadership was sometimes faulty; he had a fondness for wild and impractical schemes that he hoped could end the Second World War without the bloodshed that characterized the First.
 Another of his blind spots was his stubborn opposition to Indian self-rule.
 But he usually took the advice of his generals and admirals on the overall conduct of the war.
 He was a champion of radar and electronic warfare, the escort carrier, and strategic bombing, but supported the Normandy invasion only with great reluctance.

-For all his faults, Churchill became one of the great heroes of Western democracy, who more than any other single individual saved the world from another Dark Age.
-He was arguably the greatest man of the 20th Century.
+For all his faults, Churchill became one of the great heroes of Western democracy, who more than any other single individual saved the West from another Dark Age.
+His leadership was crucial in the desperate days of 1940, when Britain stood alone against Germany.
+Had Britain capitulated, it is possible Russia would have succumbed to the German invasion of 1941, and the United States would have found itself standing alone against the Axis powers.
+Churchill was arguably the greatest figure of the 20th Century.

 References